faijaahmedmim-max/Autonomous-Wall-Climbing-Robot/README.md

 - Implement closed-loop PID control for smoother motion and improved stability.
 - Optimize power management to increase battery life.

-##  Acknowledgements
+## 🙏 Acknowledgements

-This project was developed as part of the **EEE 2124: Electronics** course at **United International University (UIU)** under the supervision of **Fahim Hafiz**.
-We sincerely appreciate the guidance provided throughout the project and acknowledge the inspiration drawn from the **EJBot-II** research paper, which served as the foundation for the aerodynamic wall-climbing concept.
+This project was carried out as part of the **EEE 2124: Electronics** course at **United International University (UIU)** under the supervision of **Fahim Hafiz**, whose guidance and feedback were instrumental throughout the design and development process.

+The project was inspired by the research paper **"EJBot-II: An Optimized Skid-Steering Propeller-Type Climbing Robot with Transition Mechanism,"** which provided the foundation for exploring aerodynamic adhesion as an alternative approach to wall climbing.

+The successful completion of this project was the result of extensive research, iterative design, hardware integration, software development, and continuous testing.
+It provided our team with valuable practical experience in robotics, embedded systems, control systems, and engineering problem-solving, while demonstrating the feasibility of aerodynamic wall climbing using a compact ESP32-based robotic platform.